Stouts/Stouts.wsgi/README.md

 #### Usage

 Clone dependencies.
-Add `st.wsgi` to your roles and change variables in your playbook file.
+Add `Stouts.wsgi` to your roles and change variables in your playbook file.

 Example: